Welcome to the KIDS Family

 Along with performing a live show, an important aspect of your experience will be mentoring and sharing your talents with Wisconsin’s youth.
 All of the KIDS performers take part in this activity.
 Understudies are also invited to participate in any workshops over the season.

 In many of the communities we visit, the KFW host an hour long workshop called “Realize Your Dream” for youth ages 7-15, along with a Jam Session for instrumental students in junior high and high school to play along and JAM with the iconic KIDS band.
 Since 2014, KIDS have “paid it forward” to hundreds of youth who typically would not have the opportunity to experience a hands-on performing arts workshop.
 The number of participants can vary from small to large groups with different backgrounds and levels of experience.
+If you reside or have connections within any of these communities, we hope you will spread the word.

 EXTRA...
 INDIVIDUAL & GROUP PERFORMANCE OPPORTUNITIES